Florida: Healthcare

 There were 2.7 million Medicaid patients in Florida in 2009.
-The governor has proposed adding $2.6 billion to care for the expected 300,000 additional patients in 2011.
 The cost of caring for 2.3 million clients in 2010 was $18.8 billion.
 This is nearly 30% of Florida's budget.
 Medicaid paid for 42.2% of all births in Florida in 2023.
 The state has a program for those not covered by Medicaid.

 In 2013, Florida refused to participate in providing coverage for the uninsured under the Affordable Care Act, colloquially called Obamacare.
 The Florida legislature also refused to accept additional Federal funding for Medicaid, although this would have helped its constituents at no cost to the state.
 As a result, Florida is second only to Texas in the percentage of its citizens without health insurance.

 In 2022, the largest hospital network in Florida is HCA Healthcare and the second largest is AdventHealth.
 In 2023, the largest hospitals in Florida were Jackson Memorial Hospital, AdventHealth Orlando, Tampa General Hospital, UF Health Shands Hospital and Baptist Hospital of Miami.

 Mayo Clinic hosts one of its three major U.S. campuses in Jacksonville.
 The practice specializes in treating difficult cases through tertiary care and destination medicine.

 Within Florida, certain cities are recognized for presenting challenges to allergy sufferers.
 For example, Sarasota has been ranked as 13th nationally for pollen counts in some assessments of US cities.
 Orlando is also frequently listed among the Top 20 "Allergy Capitals" in the United States, attributed in part to year-round allergens exacerbated by urban greenery.
 Miami is noted for elevated mold spore levels, particularly following hurricane events, which can worsen allergy symptoms for sensitive individuals.